Immortality

 But the line is an accounting fiction.
 It tracks one inheritance pathway out of sixteen at the great-great-grandparent level, one out of thirty-two a generation further back, one out of sixty-four beyond that.
 Every other contributor — every mother, every maternal grandmother, every woman who carried and delivered and nursed every ancestor in the chain — is invisible to the ledger.
 She did not disappear from the biology.
 She disappeared from the record.

-And she didn't care.
+And she didn't object.
 She never needed to.
-Her contribution — the mitochondrial hardware running in every cell of every child she ever produced — is immortal regardless of what name is stamped on the birth certificate.
+Her contribution — the mitochondrial hardware running in every cell of every child she ever produced — was passed regardless of what name was stamped on the birth certificate.
 The surname could change every generation and her channel would not notice.
 The dynasty could fall and her engine would keep running.
 She let him name the children because the name was his problem, not hers.
 He needed the ledger to secure his position.
 She needed nothing.
 The channel was already hers.

 Mitochondria are inherited exclusively from the mother.
 This is not contested, not emerging science, not a hypothesis.
 It is established molecular biology, taught in introductory genetics courses and then somehow never thought about again.